 \section{Case studies}

-We recall from the discussion in Sec.~\ref{averaging:measures} the key parameters for how difficult it is to evaluate an orientation average --- the number of relevant Euler angles and the rank of the integrand.
-In molecular physics, these parameters are determined by the symmetry of the light-molecule interaction, the number of photons interacting with the molecule, and the initial orientational distribution of the molecular ensemble.
-The following three case studies from molecular physics exemplify this and provide practical guidelines for the selection of the optimal quadrature method.
+As discussed in Sec.~\ref{averaging:measures}, the difficulty of an orientation average depends on the number of relevant Euler angles and the integrand's rank profile.
+In molecular physics these parameters are determined by the symmetry of the light-molecule interaction, the number of photons interacting with the molecule, and the initial orientational distribution of the molecular ensemble.
+We exemplify this with the following three case studies.

-In our first example, we consider angle-resolved photoelectron spectroscopy with circularly polarized pulses in randomly oriented molecules following Ref.~\onlinecite{Goetz2017}.
-We demonstrate that for isotropic molecular ensembles the rank of the laboratory-frame photoelectron angular distribution (PAD) is low even in the case of multi-photon ionization.
-Furthermore, the cylindrical symmetry of the ionizing fields allows to perform a two-angle orientation average even for molecular targets without symmetry.
-Hence, this example is a showcase of two-angle quadrature methods and illustrates that low-rank averages can be evaluated to very high precision with minimal numerical effort by spherical Gauss methods.

-Modeling rotational dynamics or using partial orientation information from coincidence spectroscopy may require a weighted orientation average with an anisotropic orientational distribution of the molecules.
-Using the example of Ref.~\onlinecite{Tikhonov2022}, we show that orientational anisotropies significantly increase the rank of PADs, making the selection of an appropriate method increasingly relevant for achieving the desired precision.

-The third example shows that high-rank integrands can result from light-molecule interactions beyond the perturbative regime, despite the orientational distribution of the molecular ensemble being isotropic.
-We illustrate this with the help of absorption spectroscopy, as described in Ref.~\onlinecite{Mondelo-Martell2022}.
-Due to the use of elliptically polarized light and the chirality of the molecular target, the orientation average depends on all three Euler angles.
-Hence, this example serves as a comparison of three-angle quadratures.